Observations at the hive entrance

 |

-Photo 5 : On a calm day, listen at the entrance of a strongly populated hive.
-More than one person will hear nothing at all.
-In this case, using the listening tube, one can easily assess how much they are disturbed in their winter rest. |
+Photo 5: On a calm day, listen at the entrance of a well-populated hive.
+Many will hear nothing at all.
+In that case, using a listening tube, one can easily discover how much they are being disturbed in their winter cluster rest. |

 ||